brettschalin/factorio-min-resources/README.md

 - `lab` for research
 - `character_action` for everything else, like mining or putting stuff in machines

 On each tick, the queues are checked in the order listed above (only one is started on any given tick).
 If all of the task's prerequisites are `done()`, the task is started and marked as such.
 If a task is already running, we check if it's `done()`, and if it is, the next task is pulled off the queue.
-Some of the `character_action`s also need locations, but for the purpose of easier script generation they are not hardcoded anywhere in the Go code; we only ever build one of any given building so its name is used by the mod and the "real" location is found at runtime via the logic in `locations.lua`.
+Some of the `character_action`s also need locations, but for the purpose of easier script generation they are not hardcoded anywhere in the Go code; The building name and, for those we build more than one of, index are used and the "real" location is found at runtime via the logic in `locations.lua`.

 `tasks.lua` can be modified directly, but an easier option is to use the Go command I've also provided.
 That allows you to define goals more abstractly (and handles defining prerequisite actions in an automated manner).
 It works in a couple of phases